-To achieve maximum traction on unpaved surfaces, the two rear wheels are mounted solidly on one axle and turn together at the same speed.
+To achieve maximum traction on unpaved surfaces in 2WD or 4WD, the two rear wheels turn together at the same speed.
+Furthermore, when riding in 4WD-LOCK ("DIFF.
+LOCK"), the front wheels also turn together at the same speed.
 Therefore, unless the wheel on the inside of the turn is allowed to slip or lose some traction, the ATV will resist turning.
 A special turning technique must be used to allow the ATV to make turns quickly and easily.
 It is essential that this skill be learned first at low speed.
-EWB01570

 Always follow proper procedures for turning as described in this Owner's Manual.
 Practice turning at low speeds before attempting to turn at faster speeds.
 Do not turn at speeds too fast for your skills or the conditions.
+Operate at a slow speed and allow extra time and distance for maneuvers when in 4WD-LOCK ("DIFF.
+LOCK").

 As you approach a curve, slow down and begin to turn the handlebars in the desired direction.
 As you do so, put your weight on the footboard to the outside of the turn (opposite your desired direction) and lean your upper body into the turn.
 Use the throttle to maintain an even speed through the turn.
 This maneuver will let the wheel on the inside of the turn slip slightly, allowing the ATV to make the turn properly.
+7

-- 1. Lean towards inside of turn. - 2.
-Support your weight on the outer footboard.
+Lean towards inside of turn.

+2. Support your weight on the outer footboard.

 This procedure should be practiced at slow speed many times in a large unpaved area with no obstacles.
 If an incorrect technique is used, your ATV may continue to go straight.
 If the ATV doesn't turn, come to a stop and then practice the procedure again.
 If the riding surface is slippery or loose, it may help to position more of your weight over the front wheels by moving forward on the seat.

 Once you have learned this technique, you should be able to perform it at higher speeds or in tighter curves.
 Improper riding procedures such as abrupt throttle changes, excessive braking, incorrect body movements, or too much speed for the sharpness of the turn may cause the ATV to tip.
 If the ATV begins to tip over to the outside while negotiating a turn, lean more to the inside.
 It may also be necessary to gradually let off on the throttle and steer to the outside of the turn to avoid tipping over.